AemW/pokemon-battle-simulator/README.md

 I decided to test Hapi for this project, instead of Express, since it comes with quite a few nice-to-haves.
 Since this was the first time I used it there might be a few framework conventions I've missed.

-~~I would also have liked to make a simple react-based frontend, where a user could select pokémon for both teams using a searchable dropdown.
-Then the results of the simulation could have been simply displayed in a textarea.~~

 The application comes with a AI generated react application.
 Minimal work done to make it work.

 The tests could be expanded upon, since they are somewhat limited right now.

 The battle logic is another area where you could keep on improving endlessly, almost ad absurdum.
 Especially on a more strategic level, using switches, allowing for stats boosts, and more.
 A better solution for the battle event handling might be to use an EventEmitter.
-This would most likely require less passing around of data.
+This would most likely lead to passing around less data.